-Never make pancakes from a box mix for breakfast again when Homemade Pancakes taste so much better.
+Never make pancake mix from a box mix for breakfast again when Homemade Pancakes taste so much better.
 Add your favorite toppings or mix them in the batter.

 This recipe has been handed down for generations on my mother's side.
-She would go to Canada during the summers as a child and help extract maple syrup from the trees; then drizzle them on these Homemade Pancakes.
+She would go to Canada during the summers as a child and help extract maple syrup from the trees; then drizzle them on top.

-Place them on a hot griddle until the batter starts to bubble; then flip until the pancakes are golden brown.
+Place them on a hot griddle with some melted butter until the batter starts to bubble; then flip until the pancakes are golden brown.
 You can also add your favorite fruit to the batter or mini chocolate chips; which are my kids favorite way to eat them.
 Drizzle with syrup and get ready to gobble them down.

 - Whisk all of the ingredients together in a bowl until smooth.

 - Heat your frying pan or griddle over medium heat.
 When you sprinkle a few flecks of water on your pan and the water 'dances' or jumps off the pan, then you know the pan is hot enough to cook on.
 Spray the pan with cooking spray (or you can use butter) and pour about ¼ cup of the batter onto the pan.

 - Cook for approximately 2 minutes or until the pancake starts to bubble on the top and around the edges.
 Flip the pancake and cook the other side until it is golden and remove.
 Serves 8.